 The games themselves were hilarious.
 We had the Sword Dance (where you had to try and be the first to get your tidly wink over the sword first), the sheaf toss (where you had to carry a Wheatabix between two sticks to your team mate), the Cabor Toss (where you had to shoot a decorated toothpick into a net), the Highland Fling (where you had to fling a tennis ball from a bra.
 When it came time for my team to do this, we broke the bra!), the Stone Throw (trying to get a water filled balloon into a mug – I won first prize on this event.
 Don’t ask me how I did that, but I won’t argue!).
 The last event was a Clan Relay.
 We were given a slimy, gel filled tube that we had to hold behind our back and run to pass to our team mate.
 We had to pass this to our team mate with our backs turned to each other.
 This event was not easy as the tube was very slippery and kept falling out our hands.

-There was also a penalty of $1.00 for anyone who was not wearing tartan (of which I had to pay!).
-The Black and White team decided that they were going to oppose this fine by making their own Black and White tartan.
-Do you think it was justified?
+There was also a penalty of $1.00 for anyone who was not wearing tartan (of which I had to

 After all the games were finished we sat down to a delicious meal made up of all different Scottish foods.
 Of course, the meal began with the parade of the Haggis.
 I had the honour of carrying in the haggis, accompanied by Brother Bill, WGP, after which Sister Bobby Hall, P.G.M. recited the Ode to a Haggis and of course, the Toast.